RyanAlberts/bento/README.md

 # Bento

 Create custom, recorded sequences of actions — such as keystrokes, mouse clicks, or application launches — assigned to a single button for automated execution.
+All from a macOS desktop App.
+Free to install and use with AI.
 > Press `⌃⌘B` from anywhere — eight tiles appear.
 Click one — magic happens.

 ![Bento screenshot](docs/hero.png)